gpa calculator academic catalog

 Please contact your Academic Assistant Dean's Office to discuss how grade forgiveness will affect your final GPA to compare against the cutoff parameters.

-Yes, courses that are withdrawn (grade of W) will be considered in the first 28 attempted credits.
+Yes, all courses attempted at UD will be considered in the first 28 attempted credits, including those courses that were withdrawn.

 Students who earn a C- or better on a Credit by Exam will have that credit posted.
 Credit by Exam hours are counted as attempted credit hours at UD for the purposes of this policy.
 However, since Credit by Exam is not a UD course, you cannot request grade forgiveness for a grade received via Credit by Exam.